-What money will you have to live off?
+Know how much money you have to spend

-It’s likely that you will live in University residences, either on campus or in the city.
+As a first-year student it’s likely that you will live in University accommodation, either on campus or in the city.
 You can also find your own accommodation if you prefer.

 Prices vary, depending on which accommodation block you apply for, so you can choose an option that suits your budget.
 We'll do our best to place you in your preferred room type, but we cannot guarantee this.

-If going to university is your first time away from home, make sure you’re aware of the day-to-day things you’ll need to buy.
+If this is your first time away from home, make sure you’re aware of the day-to-day things you’ll need to buy.

-You should also consider the costs for phones, laundry, leisure, and any health costs if applicable.
+You should also consider the cost of phones, laundry, leisure, and any health costs if applicable.

-As a student you get free access to the Sports Pass and can also get preferential costs for Gym membership.
+As a student at Bath, you get free access to facilities at our Sports Training Village and can also get the Sports Pass as well as preferential costs for a gym membership.
+You might also have to pay to get involved in some Students’ Union clubs and activities.